abelsj60/my-site/app/data/home/home.md

 zoomedCityImage: ''
 ---

-I'm a Web developer and former start-up founder.
-I used to write about technology, digital media, and M&A as a staff reporter for Forbes and Mergermarket.
-Now I use code to tell clear & compelling stories through design and function.
+Hi.
+I'm a Web developer, start-up founder, and story teller.
+I used to write about technology, digital media, and M&A as a staff reporter for Forbes.com and Mergermarket.
+Now I use code to tell clear and compelling stories through design and function.
 Let's talk.